The federal government has taken fire for Quebec's Immigrant

 federal immigrant settlement transfer payments which Quebec is

-federal government to reclaim its role as a dominant player in the
+government to reclaim its role as a dominant player in the

 residence through investment industry as it has the policy basis

 Until 2014, the federal government gave entry-level millionaires